Strava

 Strava is an American internet service for tracking physical exercise which incorporates social network features.
-It is mostly used for cycling and running using Global Positioning System data.
+It started out tracking mostly outdoor cycling and running activities using Global Positioning System (GPS) data, but now incorporates several dozen other exercise types, including indoor activities.
 Strava uses a freemium model with some features only available in the paid subscription plan.
 The service was founded in 2009 by Mark Gainey and Michael Horvath and is based in San Francisco, California.

 Overview

 Strava records data for a user's activities, which can then be shared with the user's followers or shared publicly.
 If an activity is shared publicly, Strava automatically groups activities that occur at the same time and place (such as taking part in a marathon, sportive or group ride).
-An activity's recorded information may include a route summary, elevation (net and unidirectional), speed (average, minimum, maximum), timing (total and moving time), power and heart rate.
+An activity's recorded information may include a route summary, elevation (net and unidirectional), speed (average and maximum), timing (total and moving time), power and heart rate.
 Activities can be recorded using the mobile app or from devices manufactured by third parties like Garmin, Google Fit, Suunto, and Wahoo.
-Activities can also be entered manually via the Strava website.
+Activities can also be entered manually via the Strava website and mobile app.

 Strava Metro, a program marketed towards city planners, uses cycling data from Strava users in supported cities and regions.

 History

-Strava, which means "strive" in Swedish, was founded in 2009.
+Strava, which means "strive" in Swedish (although spelled "sträva" in Swedish with an "ä"), was founded in 2009.
 Cofounders Michael Horvath and Mark Gainey first met in the 1980s as members of Harvard University's rowing crew.

 Initially popular with cyclists and eventually runners, by 2017 over 1 billion activities had been uploaded to the service.
 By 2020, Strava had more than 50 million users and three billion activities had been uploaded.

+In May 2020, at the height of the COVID-19 pandemic, Strava made significant changes to its user terms.
+Some of the features that were previously free were only to be available with a paid-for subscription, and most new developments going forward would be available only to subscribers.

 In March 2022, Strava stopped operating in Russia and Belarus because of the Russian invasion of Ukraine.
-In May 2022, Strava announced the company had acquired injury prevention app Recover Athletics.
-Strava included the services and breadth of injury prevention resources in the form of Recover Athletics content in their Subscription package, including personalised prehab and injury prevention exercise plans.

 In early 2023, Strava significantly raised subscription prices in many markets—some more than doubling.
 A month earlier, the company laid off approximately 14% of its workforce.
 The company's last venture capital funding was a $110 million Series F in 2020.
-In January 2023 Strava also acquired Fatmap, a company focused on building high-resolution 3D maps used for outdoor activities, with a long-term goal to integrate Fatmap’s core platform into Strava itself.
+In January 2023 Strava also acquired Fatmap, a company focused on building high-resolution 3D maps used for outdoor activities, with a long-term goal to integrate Fatmap’s core platform into the Strava platform.

-In February 2023, founder and current CEO Michael Horvath announced he will resign, citing the need to find a new CEO who was better at their job.
+In February 2023, founder and current CEO Michael Horvath announced that he would resign.
+In December 2023, Strava announced Michael Martin, former executive at YouTube, as the new CEO.

+On March 5, 2025, Strava moved into a new headquarters office on four levels of the 181 Fremont tower in San Francisco.
+In May 2025, Strava acquired the running app Runna and the cycling app Breakaway, increasing its valuation to around $2.2 billion, including its debt.